Ascaniolamp/ROMeo-JSON/README.md

 If it's missing both parameters, the border will be red instead.

 ## Logos
-The repo's `res` folder contains the logo files which are linked inside the configuration file.
+The repo's `media` folder contains the logo files which are linked inside the configuration file.